 4. Use The Hidden Job Market

 Be proactive!
-Are you aware that more than half of job vacancies are filled without job ads or with a person already in mind for the job?
+More than half of job vacancies are filled without job ads or with a person already in mind for the job.
 This usually happens through either internal appointments, people making their availability known to an organization they would like to work for, or through networking.
-Recruitment can be a painful and expensive process so if a good applicant is available, ready and willing to take the job, the recruitment process is often bypassed altogether.
+Recruitment is a painful and expensive process so if a good applicant is available, ready and willing to take the job, the recruitment process is often bypassed altogether.

-4.1 Accessing the hidden job market at your current job
+4.1 Access the hidden job market at your current job

 Changing your job may be possible within your current organization.
 In fact this is one of the least disruptive ways to change career.
 You have all the advantages on your side.
 You know the ins-and-outs within the organization, and people there know you.
 However you need to let the right people know that you are seeking a change of position within the organization.